-After finishing the Roomba J7 review, I thought it was proper to compare with other top-tier robots like the Roborock S7.
+After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

-Currently, these robots are their respective brands’ flagship (currently), and I’m curious how these products compare.
+These robots are their respective brands’ flagship (currently), and I’m curious how these products compare.

 And the J7 is iRobot’s first option with a front-facing camera and LED, enabling it to avoid obstacles better than any robot vacuum I’ve tested (so far).

 I’ve tested these robots extensively to see which option is better, and the results are fascinating.